bailsman/outsystems-elastic-integration/docs/README.md

 Capture other relevant information for the usage of this repository assets/artifacts that should act like maintenance.

 :warning: **Important Note(s)**
-* Although OutSystems does is best on providing good documentation, this comes without any warranty associated and we more than welcome feedback to improve it.
+* Although OutSystems does is best on providing good documentation, this comes without any warranty associated and OutSystems welcome all feedback to improve it.

 <br>